 Lifelong learning is now more important than ever.
-Technology has brought about many changes in the world of work, and those who don’t adapt will be left behind.
-This creates a problem for many business owners.
+Technology has brought about many changes in the workplace, and those companies that don’t adapt at the speed of change risk being left behind.

 The Future of Jobs 2020 Report by The World Economic Forum revealed: